Submit Article

 What Were the Facts of This Case?

-Shortly after the probation order commenced, in early 2020, the appellant conspired with another individual, A’xl Gabriel Toh (“A’xl”), to abet a third person, Seth Wee, to forge a Singapore identity card.
-The forged NRIC bore the appellant’s name and photograph and correctly reflected his birthdate (4 September), but it falsely stated that the year of birth was 2000 instead of 2003.
-The identification number also contained a false prefix: it indicated “T00xxxxxx” rather than the correct “T03xxxxxx”.
-The appellant’s motive was to appear older than his true age in order to purchase cigarettes and liquor, which he was not legally permitted to purchase at the time.
+Soon after being placed on probation in early 2020, Lim conspired with another individual, A'xl Gabriel Toh, to abet a third person, Seth Wee, to forge a Singapore identity card (NRIC) bearing Lim's name and photograph but with a false year of birth (2000 instead of 2003).
+Lim wanted the forged NRIC to purchase cigarettes and liquor, as he was not of legal age at the time.

 How Did the Court Analyse the Issues?